-What compliments this feature is Roland’s advanced sensor technology and escapement technology with a progressive hammer action that functions in a similar way as on a traditional piano.
+What compliments this feature is Roland’s advanced sensor technology and escapement technology with a progressive hammer action that functions similarly as on a traditional piano.

-The signature Roland modulation paddle is to the left of the keyboard in Roland RD 300 NX as opposed to above it on the main panel.
-The touch is extremely pleasant and the key surfaces are neither too slick nor too grippy.
+The signature Roland modulation paddle is to the left of the keyboard in Roland RD 300 NX instead of above it on the main panel.
+The touch is charming, and the key surfaces are neither too slick nor grippy.

-This model is equipped with amazing piano sounds and setups with dedicated one-touch buttons and a graphic LCD.
+This model has amazing piano sounds and setups with dedicated one-touch buttons and a graphic LCD.

 In short, the key action is realistic and simply great.

-There are 939 tones that are available, which includes GM2 tones and 23 rhythm kits.
-A must mention is the Tone Edit menu that is simply amazing.
+There are 939 tones available, including GM2 tones and 23 rhythm kits.
+A must mention the Tone Edit menu that is simply amazing.

-This simply allows for a natural and expressive performance.
-The best and arresting part is that there is also an electric piano, i.e. E sound engine that produces illustrious sound.
+This allows for a natural and expressive performance.
+The best and arresting part is that there is also an electric piano, i.e., an E sound engine, that produces illustrious sound.

-The highlighting part of this piano that it is equipped with the amazing Sound Focus feature, which ensures that every note you play is clear, without affecting the dynamics of your playing style.
+The highlighting part of this piano is equipped with the fantastic Sound Focus feature, which ensures that every note you play is clear without affecting the dynamics of your playing style.